estelabruxel/Admixture-analysis/README.md

 # Admixture-analysis
-Prepare the two datasets and reference panel to merge and perform global ancestry analysis
+How to prepare two datasets and reference panel to merge and perform global ancestry analysis